Wedding of Prince Charles and Lady Diana Spencer: Music

 Three choirs, three orchestras and a fanfare ensemble played the music for the service.
-These were the Bach Choir, the Choir of St Paul's Cathedral, the Choir of the Chapel Royal, the Orchestra of the Royal Opera House, the Philharmonia Orchestra and the English Chamber Orchestra and a fanfare ensemble from the Royal Military School.
+These were The Bach Choir, the Choir of St Paul's Cathedral, the Choir of the Chapel Royal, the Orchestra of the Royal Opera House, the Philharmonia Orchestra and the English Chamber Orchestra and a fanfare ensemble from the Royal Military School.
 The choirs were conducted by Barry Rose, the choirmaster at St Paul's.
 The cathedral's organist, Christopher Dearnley; and its sub-organist, John Scott; played the organ.
-The Orchestra of the Royal Opera House, the Philharmonia Orchestra and the English Chamber Orchestra were conducted by Sir David Willcocks, who was the director of the Royal College of Music and of the Bach Choir; Richard Popplewell, the organist at Chapel Royal; and Sir Colin Davis, who was the musical director of Covent Garden.
+The Orchestra of the Royal Opera House, the Philharmonia Orchestra and the English Chamber Orchestra were conducted by David Willcocks, who was the director of the Royal College of Music and of the Bach Choir; Richard Popplewell, the organist at Chapel Royal; and Colin Davis, who was the musical director of Covent Garden.
 Music and songs used during the wedding included the "Prince of Denmark's March", "I Vow to Thee, My Country", "Pomp and Circumstance No.4" and the British National Anthem ("God Save the Queen").
-New Zealand soprano, Kiri Te Kanawa sang "Let The Bright Seraphim" from G. F. Handel's Samson.
+New Zealand soprano Kiri Te Kanawa sang "Let The Bright Seraphim" from George Frideric Handel's Samson.